-When I need a fast no-brainer meal, it’s all about a quick skillet-cooked chicken and pan sauce.
+When I need a fast no-brainer meal, it’s all about a quick skillet-cooked chicken and an easy pan sauce.
 Those rich flavorful pan sauces are absolute heaven and can be spooned over rice, tossed with sautéed vegetables, or even drizzled over a small pasta, like orzo.
 This time I used a pre-mixed Italian herb blend to make this rich and buttery herb pan sauce, which was so good that I wanted to just sit there with a chunk of bread to sop it all up.
 Alas, these Herb Butter Chicken Thighs are part of my meal prep this week (stay tuned tomorrow to see what I paired them with), so I couldn’t just dive into the skillet.
 But I sure wanted to!

 Herb Butter Chicken Thighs